DTN (company): Sale and bankruptcy (1998–2003)

 In the late 1990s, DTN entered a period of financial uncertainty, in part due to increasing competition with new free information channels like CNBC, the Weather Channel, and websites run by Farm Journal and Pioneer.
 In response, DTN sought to expand its customer base by selling a broader array of services, including inventory-tracking for auto dealers, coupon-printing kiosks for grocery stores, fire-alert information for forestry services, and other ventures.
 DTN gained 7,600 new subscribers but lost 4,500 from its core group of agricultural customers, and its stock fell 38% in 1999.

-Since April 1998, DTN had been seeking an organization to buy the 1300-employee company, but after 11 months had not found anyone willing to pay price that the board felt was appropriate, so in mid-March 1999 founder Roger Brodersen called off the search for a buyer.
+Since April 1998, DTN had been seeking an organization to buy the 1300-employee company, but after 11 months had not found anyone willing to pay a price that the board felt was appropriate, so in mid-March 1999 founder Roger Brodersen called off the search for a buyer.
 One week later on 24 March, Brodersen and four other directors resigned and Peter Kamin was named the new chairman.
 Kamin, the leader of a stockholders group that pressed to sell the company, resumed the search for a buyer.

 In April 2000, the New York City-based private equity firm Veronis Suhler Stevenson agreed to buy out DTN for $451M, including $91M in debt.
 DTN at the time had approximately 166,000 clients.
 Veronis implemented a new strategy by splitting DTN into four separate divisions: agriculture, energy, weather, and financial services.
 Robert Gordon, who would later become DTN CEO, was hired to run the weather division.

 Staffing up the four divisions proved slow and costly, and by 2003 sales were lower than in 1998.
 DTN entered Chapter 11 bankruptcy in late 2003 and its operation was taken over by a consortium of banks led by Wachovia, DTN's lead creditor.
 DTN emerged from bankruptcy six weeks later.